This page is referenced by:

 So, the course has a Big Question, each week has its own Big Question, and each week also has a series of smaller questions.
 They're all connected.
 The smaller questions help focus our attention on facets of the weekly big questions; the weekly big questions help us to think about the the Big Question for the entire course.

 For this week (Wednesday, Sept.
-9, to Tuesday, Sept.
-15, 2020) the "big question" is meant to help you introduce yourself to your Forum colleagues to each other, while also getting you to start thinking historically.
+8, to Wednesday, Sept.
+15, 2021 -- an unusual week, because Wednesday the 8th is the University's first day of classes) the "big question" is meant to help you introduce yourself to your Forum colleagues to each other, while also getting you to start thinking historically.
 The question or task for the week is:

 Introduce yourself to your Forum group.
 Tell everyone something about your perspective on the world (i.e., where you're from, what your first "historical" memory is, and what have been the most important experiences, ideas, technologies, or social conflicts that have shaped your life).

 Video introductionsThe videos are meant to help you get started with the Lesson.
 Watch them before you begin each Lesson.

 Each week under this heading we will outline a series of benchmarks to help guide your learning.
 These "outcomes" are meant to help you and us evaluate whether you are learning something substantial.

 The syllabus also includes a list of learning outcomes for the course as a whole.
 In summary, the course outcomes fall under three categories (knowledge, professional practice, and skills).
 At the end of this course you should have the ability to:

 - Describe and explain the significance of the major developments in the early modern Atlantic world;